solidjs-community/solid-primitives/packages/start/README.md

 [![version](https://img.shields.io/npm/v/@solid-primitives/start?style=for-the-badge)](https://www.npmjs.com/package/@solid-primitives/start)
 [![stage](https://img.shields.io/endpoint?style=for-the-badge&url=https%3A%2F%2Fraw.githubusercontent.com%2Fsolidjs-community%2Fsolid-primitives%2Fmain%2Fassets%2Fbadges%2Fstage-0.json)](https://github.com/solidjs-community/solid-primitives#contribution-process)

-A set of primitives for Solid Start/
+A set of primitives for Solid Start

 - [`createServerCookie`](#createservercookie) - Provides a getter and setter for a reactive cookie, which works isomorphically.
 - [`createUserTheme`](#createusertheme) - Creates a Server Cookie providing a type safe way to store a theme and access it on the server or client.